A unit-based symbolic execution method for detecting memory corruption vulnerabilities in executable codes: Method Overview

 A drawback of our method in estimating the buffer length is that we can only detect stack overflows that corrupt the \texttt{rbp} value.
 If stack-based buffer overflow occurs in a way that only local variables within the function are corrupted, but the overflowing data could not be long enough to overwrite the \texttt{rbp} value in the stack, our method is not able to detect the vulnerability.

-To sum up, our proposed specification for stack-based buffer overflow vulnerability is presented in Fig.~\ref{fig:fig6}.
+Our proposed specification for stack-based buffer overflow vulnerability is presented in Fig.~\ref{fig:fig6}.
 This specification consists of three events: accessing the \texttt{rbp} register, accessing a stack buffer with address \texttt{rbp-x}, and storing some data in a stack buffer.

 In the first event of the specification, we consider statements in which the program accesses the value of \texttt{rbp} register and stores it in a temporary variable.
 In this event, the value of \texttt{rbp} register is extracted and stored in a temporary variable using a \texttt{WrTmp} VEX statement.
 The source and destination of \texttt{WrTmp} are defined by \texttt{WrTmp.data} and \texttt{WrTmp.tmp} parts of this VEX statement, respectively.
 According to the detailed structure of this statement, \texttt{rbp} register is accessed with a \texttt{WrTmp} statement that its \texttt{WrTmp.data} section is an expression of type \texttt{Get} in which \texttt{Get.offset} is equal to 20.
 We consider \texttt{WrTmp.tmp} as \texttt{CONT1} to record the temporary variable that stores the value of \texttt{rbp} register.